olcf/SingularityTools/Titan/Example/README.md

 export PATH=$PATH:/usr/local/cuda/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda/lib:/usr/local/cuda/lib64
 ```
 The `CUDA Toolkit` can be installed using the `NVIDA` provided installation utility; The driver itself is excluded as it is maintained by the host OS.
-Care must be taken to ensure that the container makes available compilers which are compatable with `CUDA/7.5` and sets up appropriate environment variables.
+Care must be taken to ensure that the container makes available compilers which are compatible with `CUDA/7.5` and sets up appropriate environment variables.

 ```
 # Install MPI4PY against mpich(python-mpi4py is built against OpenMPI)
 apt-get install -y python-pip
 pip install mpi4py
 ```
-With the base container setup we are now free to install packages utalizing MPI and CUDA.
+With the base container setup we are now free to install packages utilizing MPI and CUDA.
 Care must be taken to ensure that all packages dependent on `MPI` are built against `MPICH`.
 For example the prebuilt `Ubuntu` package `python-mpi4py` is built against `OpenMPI` and so must not be used; We can however install `mpi4py` with `pip` to ensure it will be built against the previously installed `MPICH` package.

 ```
 # Persist PATH and LD_LIBRARY_PATH to container runtime